gnuradio/hugo-website/content/grcon/grcon20/about.md

 Software Radio industry, the GRCon keynotes offer an opportunity to get the latest insights on a wide variety of topics.

+Monday:
+Video Decoding Adventures

+Oona Räisänen, a programmer interested in signals and sound waves, shares her video decoding adventures.
+Find out more about Oona at https://oona.windytan.com/

 Tuesday:
 Keeping Ham Radio Alive and Well: ARRL’s Education Initiatives